BME-MIT-IET/iet-hf2021-regression/IVT-assignment.md

-our contribution consisted of 4 parts:
+our contribution consisted of 5 parts:

 CI and static techniques:

+- Adding a build framework by Makefile (Weheash Ashraf Ahmed Elazab Ahmed - HTAEOU)
 - Running a static analysis tool and reviewing the reported problems using Codacy (Khuderchuluun Erdenechuluun-GTBHX0)
 - Performing manual code review on some part of the application(Batsaikhan Khosbayar-L2N9IX)